AleksVranjes97/geographical-system/cmpt-353-project/README.md

-# CMPT 353 Project
-## OpenStreetMap, Photos, and Tours
+# OpenStreetMap, Photos, and Tours
-### Maggie Xu, Vaanyi Igiri, Aleksandar Vranjes
+## Maggie Xu, Vaanyi Igiri, Aleksandar Vranjes

 For a list of all modules/packages needed to run the code, see **requirements.txt**.
 All data used for the Airbnb processing is in the data folder; the OSM json file is in the osm folder.